-LATEST TTB POSITION (3/27/2020):
+LATEST TTB POSITION (3/31/2020):

-TTB revised its public guidance on "Production of Hand Sanitizer to Address the COVID-19 Pandemic" to reflect changes in FDA policy and to allow for additional flexibility.
+TTB revised its public guidance on "Production of Hand Sanitizer to Address the COVID-19 Pandemic" on March 26th to reflect changes in FDA policy and to allow for additional flexibility.
 This guidance now acknowledges that FDA requires hand sanitizer products to be manufactured with denatured alcohol and points DSPs to FDA's allowable denaturing formulas.